stelzinga/MF/MGT_80.Tools.md

 - _Main is preferred for Routine updates.
 For reporting purpose, the details of these updates can be bundled in a single comment in MTrack0 under Name = Review 4.
 Run.
 ________________________________________
 ## Governance Matrix
 The Governance Matrix is a two-dimensional matrix that is used to establish what it is the Manager wants to put in place as Governance.
-Its core use is in Ventures where the focus is on Risk (often Ventures in heavily regulated sectors like Finance, Petrochemical, Automobile,...).
+Its core use is in Ventures where the focus is on Risk (often Ventures in heavily regulated sectors like Finance, Petrochemical, Automobile, Pharmaceutical, Flight ...).

 The matrix' purpose is to show which Risks exists, which Activity (or Business Function) is subject to the Risk, and then on the intersection, how the Risk can materialise and  what is put in place to mitigate or at least oversee the Risk.

 The two dimensions of the matrix are thus: Risk (vertical) and Activity or Business Function (horizontal).

+@@@ to b expanded
 ________________________________________
 ## Skill Inventory (Framework)
 Skills required for Management are below.
 Details of skills can be found under [# HUMAN RESOURCES] the rest are mentioned behind each Skill.